October 22, 2025 · 7 min read

 What would actually help

-Not people who agree with you.
-Not people who have the same opinions.
-People whose thinking patterns match yours — who reach for the same kind of frameworks, who get stuck on the same kinds of problems, who are willing to hold a question open for months without forcing a resolution.
+What actually helps is finding the two or three people whose mind works like yours: people who share your obsessions, who are wrestling with the same open questions, whose reading and thinking overlaps with yours in specific and surprising ways.
+Not, in other words, people who agree with you or who have the same opinions, but people whose thinking patterns match yours; who reach for the same kind of frameworks, who get stuck on the same kinds of problems, who are willing to hold a question open for months without forcing a resolution.

-The question is whether there is a way to make the matching problem tractable — to make how you think legible enough that the right people can recognize themselves in it.
+Finding those people is not easy.
+They are not concentrated anywhere in particular; they are scattered across disciplines, across countries, across industries, and they may not know they are looking either.
+The question is whether there is a way to make the matching problem tractable, to make how you think legible enough that the right people can recognise something of themselves in it.

 That is the problem Rodin is trying to solve.